mozilla/mentat/README.md

 cargo run
 ````

 For most `cargo` commands you can pass the `-p` argument to run the command just on that package.
-By convention, the package name will be "mentat-directory-name".
-So, `cargo build -p mentat-cli` will build just the "cli" folder.
+By convention, the package name will be "mentat_package_name".
+So, `cargo build -p mentat_cli` will build just the "cli" folder.

 ## License